Star Wars BIRTHDAY PARTY IDEAS

 star wars birthday party Invitations

-For a Star Wars birthday party theme think about sending out inflatable lightsabers (right) as the invitation.
-You can pick these up for around $2-3 dollars each.
+For a Star Wars birthday party theme think about sending out these 20" inflatable lightsabers (Click Supplier 1) as the invitation.
+You can pick these up for around $3 dollars each.
+Then attach these plastic VIP passes, which are also $2 each, with all the party details printed onto them.
+Kid's will love the idea of being given VIP passes to a Star Wars party!

 Homemade Lightsaber Invitations